Skip to main content Skip to footer site map

 Determining how many hours a part-time employee works often varies from industry to industry and employer and employer.
 According to the U.S. Bureau of Labor Statistics, part-time hours are 1 to 34 hours per week.
 Most employers view part-time hours as any work schedule with fewer than 30 - 35 hours weekly.

-Of course, employers must remember that if an employee works an average of 30 or more hours per week, the ACA considers them to be full-time.
+Of course, employers must remember that if an employee works for an average of 30 or more hours per week, the ACA considers them to be full-time.
+Other laws may also define full-time status.

 How Many Hours Is Full-Time?

 Full-time hours, on the other hand, are typically 35 or more hours per week.
 The U.S. Bureau of Labor Statistics considers 35 or more hours weekly to be full-time.
-However, we can't forget the ACA.
-Under the ACA, an average of 30 or more hours per week is full-time.
+However, we can't forget under the ACA, an average of 30 or more hours per week is full-time.

-Employers must carefully track employees' hours to ensure they are part-time or full-time when determining which benefits should be offered to an employee.
+Employers must carefully track employees' hours to ensure they are part-time or full-time when determining which benefits should be offered to an employee based on company policy and applicable laws.

 Employee Benefits